Configuring FTL

 FTL uses a single YAML configuration file (ftl.yaml

 ) to define your project's deployment settings.
-This guide will walk you through creating and configuring this file.
+This guide walks you through creating and configuring the file to leverage defaults for common settings and dynamic environment variable expansion.

 Basic Configuration Structure